acfriday/caesar-cipher-python/README.md

 #### Outputs

-A formatted string showing the alphabet and cipher mappings based on the input substitution dictionary and its shift value.
+A formatted string showing the alphabet and cipher mappings based on the input substitution dictionary and its current shift value.

 #### Usage Example